fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 If we don't use these flags for the storage creation GL will reject your mapping request with scorn.
 What's worse is that you absolutely won't know unless you're doing some form of error checking.

-Setting up our immutable storage is very basic:
+Setting up our immutable storage is very simple:
 ```cpp
 glCreateBuffers(1, &name);
 glNamedBufferStorage(name, size, nullptr, storage_flags);
 ```
 Whatever we put in the `const void* data` parameter is arbitrary and marking it as `nullptr` specifies we wish not to copy any data into it.

-Here is how we get that pointer we were after:
+Here is how we get that pointer we're after:
 ```cpp
 void* ptr = glMapNamedBufferRange(name, offset, size, mapping_flags);
 ```